Munir Niazi: Early life and career

-Munir Niazi was born on 09 April 1923 in Hoshiarpur district, Punjab, British India to a Punjabi speaking family of Niazi Pathans.
-He was initially educated at Khanpur.
-After the partition of India in 1947, he migrated and settled in Sahiwal, where he passed his matriculation examination.
+Munir Niazi was born on 09 April 1923 in Hoshiarpur district, Punjab, British India to a Punjabi-speaking family of Niazi Pathans.
+He was initially educated at Khanpur, Hoshiarpur district.
+After the partition of India in 1947, his family migrated and settled in Sahiwal, where he passed his matriculation examination.
+He also met the noted poet Majeed Amjad there who later became his mentor and friend.
 He earned an intermediate degree from Govt.
 Sadiq Egerton College, Bahawalpur and a B.A. degree from Dayal Singh College, Lahore.

 Munir Niazi launched a weekly, Seven Colours, from Sahiwal in 1949.
-Some of his poetry was used in films and these film songs became popular super-hits among the Pakistani public which established him as one of the foremost movie songwriters of Pakistan in the 1960s.
-For example, the film song in film Shaheed (1962), Uss Bewafa Ka Shehar Hai Aur Hum Hain Dosto and many others.
+Some of his poetry was used in films and these film songs became popular super-hits among the Pakistani public which established him as one of the foremost lyricists in Pakistani films in the 1960s, penning numerous famous songs, such as Uss Bewafa Ka Shehar Hai Aur Hum Hain Dosto for Shaheed (1962).